InfinityBowman/spfx-parquet-viewer/docs/walkthrough.md

 unmount(el: HTMLElement): void
 ```

 The shell hands over a DOM element, a file path, and a fetch function; the UI does everything else.
+On the SPFx side, the shell imports these from the vendored bundle (`src/webparts/parquetViewer/vendor/explorer/`), whose hand-maintained `explorer.d.ts` mirrors `mount.tsx`'s exports — change one, update the other.

-This means the UI can be developed standalone with `pnpm dev` against a local `sample.parquet` — no SharePoint needed for day-to-day iteration (`ui-app/src/dev.tsx` is the standalone harness, backing `fetchFile` with plain `window.fetch`).
+This split also means the UI can be developed standalone with `pnpm dev` against a local `sample.parquet` — no SharePoint needed for day-to-day iteration (`ui-app/src/dev.tsx` is the standalone harness, backing `fetchFile` with plain `window.fetch`).

 ## How it reads a huge file without downloading it

 This is the clever part, in `ui-app/src/App.tsx`.
 Parquet files have their index (the "footer") at the *end* of the file, and data is grouped into independent chunks ("row groups").
 The [hyparquet](https://github.com/hyparam/hyparquet) library exploits this:

-1. A probe request learns the file's total size.
+1. A `HEAD` request learns the file's total size (with a 1-byte `Range` GET as fallback).
 2. An HTTP `Range` request grabs just the footer → now it knows where every row group lives.
 3. More `Range` requests fetch only the row groups needed for the first 200 rows.